subodh4356/subodh4356/README.md

 - 👋 Hi, I’m @subodh4356
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Javascript and Java
+- 🌱 I’m currently learning in Electronics & Telecommunications and Cloud / Cybersecurity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me subodh05baj@gmail.com